tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

   proceeds with the process of sorting addresses and staggered connection attempts.

-For both variations of the algorithm, the recommended value for the Resolution Delay is 50 milliseconds.
+For both variations of the algorithm, the RECOMMENDED value for the Resolution Delay is 50 milliseconds.

 If new answers arrive while connection attempts are in progress,